-• Single Nucleotide Polymorphism analysis - analysing how mutated genes impact phenotypes such as epilepsy or Parkinson's disease
+• Single Nucleotide Polymorphism analysis - analysing how mutated genes impact phenotypes

 - Phylogenetic analysis using DNA to determine evolutionary relationships between organisms - Protein structure analysis use amino acid sequences to predict not only higher dimensional structure, but to also determine the secondary and tertiary structure against other proteins. - Protein classification classifying unknown proteins into existing families, or finding families that are similar in terms of both sequence and structure - Gene expression determining how genes are expressed in a genome and the effect they have on other genes.